Gender Equity in Rural Uganda

 Building stronger marriages

-Funded by the U. S. Agency for International Development and led by Catholic Relief Services, Nuyok—a Karamojong word that translates to “it is ours”—focuses on helping rural families in three districts of Karamoja—Abim, Nakapiripirit and Napak—build resilience to shocks, enhance livelihoods, and improve food and nutrition security.
+Funded by the United States Agency for International Development’s Office of Food for Peace and led by Catholic Relief Services, Nuyok—a Karamojong word that translates to “it is ours”—focuses on helping rural families in three districts of Karamoja—Abim, Nakapiripirit and Napak—build resilience to shocks, enhance livelihoods, and improve food and nutrition security.

 In 2019, 914 men took part in gender equity training through Nuyok.
 They were encouraged to become more involved in activities related to their family’s health, nutrition and hygiene, which would traditionally fall on the shoulders of women in the household.
 Participants also learned the importance of consulting their wives on household decisions.